 5. Google Analytics

 Google Analytics is brimming with important information that can guide you in designing your banner or editing the ad copy to attract more clicks.
 For example, you may view the traffic referral report provided under the “Acquisition” option.

-Here, you will learn which websites divert the most traffic to your landing page and get insights on the target audience you should start focusing on.
+Here, you will learn which websites divert the most traffic to your landing page and get insights into the target audience you should start focusing on.

 A responsive display ad consists of four headlines of varying lengths.
-However, keep in mind that Google may not display each headline in every ad.
+However, remember that Google may not display each headline in every ad.
 The longer description headline is often omitted in the final ad.

-You must make sure that each headline is short, sharp, and self-descriptive.
+You must ensure that each headline is short, sharp, and self-descriptive.